Ministerial responsibility is

 associated with Parliamentary systems of government.
 Ministerial responsibility is the

-minister is answerable to Parliament for the conduct and actions of his or her ministry's
+convention that a minister is answerable to Parliament for the conduct and actions of his

-Responsibility: Every Reform Is Its Own Problem - The
+Ministerial Responsibility: Every Reform Is Its Own Problem -

 initiatives to implement a form of direct accountability for administrators.

 Constitutional convention and ministerial resignations from active cabinets in the

 Canadian federal government and in Britain are described: in neither country do ministers